efsalvarenga/CV/index.md

 - Leverage the [collaboration between different teams](https://headlinesuk.foleon.com/shell-ai/shellai2019report/upstream-analytics/) within Shell, such as asset teams, PTX, PTD, PTW, and IT; and external research resources
 - Projects I led the digital workstream were nominated for 5 awards - EPIC was shortlisted for the Global Development Awards and later won the PTX/E VP award in the second half of 2019

-[comment]: # (Elf)
-[comment]: # (Collaboration with R&D)

-[comment]: # (Designed IG & IDA's residency programme for Petroleum Engineers to upskill their digital capabilities through the delivery of analytics projects within the IDA team (to be launched))

-[comment]: # (Currently collaborating with PTW for detailing the scope for the Rig Sequencing Transparency project, to be delivered in 2020)

 __Senior Data Scientist | WRc plc__ Asset Management,
 _Swindon - UK  (Jul 2017 - Jun 2018)_